Buying Gold: Trick or Treat

 About a month ago, I received an email from a client asking how I felt about her 18-year-old nephew investing in gold.
 (I received permission from my client to discuss that email in this article.)

-A couple of days after receiving my client’s email, I ran across a Bloomberg article scrutinizing the performance of a hedge fund run by legendary fund-manager David Einhorn.
+A couple of days after receiving my client’s email, I ran across a Bloomberg article scrutinizing the performance of a hedge fund run by noted fund-manager David Einhorn.
 The reporter pinned the fund’s poor performance on its 10% allocation to gold, which has declined in value from $1,400 an ounce in 2014 to around $1,088 an ounce today—a 22% drop.

 The next day, I came across a Bloomberg article having to do with Bank of America yanking money from a poor-performing hedge fund run by John Paulson.
 Paulson had made billions betting against the subprime mortgage market, after which he made a bet on gold for the same reasons Einhorn did: money-printing by central banks, leading to inflation.

-By reversing how money gets into the economy, Paulson and Einhorn exaggerate the risks of the Fed’s money-printing.
+By reversing how money gets into the economy, Paul, Paulson and Einhorn all exaggerate the risks of the Fed’s money-printing.
 They believe money enters the economy when the Federal Reserve prints money that they then give to the banks.
 However, for that money to actually get into the economy, a customer of banks must borrow, and that decision is independent of how much money is in the banking system.